 Any significant changes to Fulfillment systems has an impact on, and must be coordinated with, many cross-functional teams. | We are investing heavily in reducing system complexity and aligning data architecture across systems to reduce errors and cognitive load as teams move across systems. | Proactive quarterly planning and review by other stakeholders, stronger program management. |

 In FY23, we took a deliberate approach to slow down new feature development in favor of improving the foundations of our systems and addressing pain points with existing functionality.
-This will continue into FY24 as we continue to improve our system foundations.
+This has continued in FY24 as we work to improve our system foundations.

 Over the next 12 months we are focusing on the following investment themes: